Netanyahu says Israel plans to take over all of Gaza in bid to destroy Hamas

 A new escalation could deepen Israel's isolation

+Asked in an interview with Fox News ahead of the Security Cabinet meeting if Israel would “take control of all of Gaza,” Netanyahu replied: “We intend to, in order to assure our security, remove Hamas there, enable the population to be free of Gaza.”

+"We don’t want to keep it.
+We want to have a security perimeter,” Netanyahu said in the interview.
+“We want to hand it over to Arab forces that will govern it properly without threatening us and giving Gazans a good life.”

-Netanyahu has been meeting this week with advisers to discuss what his office said are ways to “further achieve Israel’s goals in Gaza” after the breakdown of ceasefire talks last month.
-The Security Cabinet meeting began Thursday evening, according to Israeli media, and was expected to stretch into the night.
+The Security Cabinet, which would need to approve such a decision, began meeting Thursday evening, according to Israeli media, and it was expected to stretch into the night.

-Israel already controls about 75% of Gaza.
-Expanding military operations would further isolate Israel internationally, after several of its closest Western allies have called on it to end the war and facilitate more humanitarian aid.
-In Israel, families of the hostages have called for mass protests Thursday, fearing an escalation could doom their loved ones.
+Israel's military chief of staff, Lt.
+Gen. Eyal Zamir, warned against occupying Gaza, saying it would endanger the hostages and put further strain on the military after nearly two years of war, according to Israeli media reports.

 Hamas-led militants abducted 251 people and killed around 1,200 in the Oct.
 7, 2023, attack that triggered the war.
 Most of the hostages have been released in ceasefires or other deals but 50 remain inside Gaza, around 20 of them believed by Israel to be alive.